by Ray Hicks, President, GasLab.com

 At GasLab we regularly field questions about using the RS485 protocol.
 The questions are not about devices that have actual RS485 ports like our MX, EX, TX and package products which communicate over lines labeled A&B with Rx (receive) and Tx (transmit).
 These are ready to go with multi-protocols using RS485 and the industrial standard Modbus protocol (see www.Modbus.org).

-Instead the questions are about sensors and devices that have serial UART (Rx/Tx) and I2C communications.
-The client may be inquiring for a number of reasons.
+Instead, the questions we often receive are about sensors and devices that have standard serial UART (Rx/Tx) or I2C communications protocols on the spec sheet.
+Can they also support Modbus?
+The client may be asking for a number of reasons.
 For example,

 - They need to have long-distance communication - 100’s of feet.